 Adam is a graduate student in the philosophy department at Princeton University.
 His current project examines the role of empathy in moral epistemology and moral psychology, but he also works on issues in meta-ethics, practical ethics, and the philosophy of psychology.
 He came to Princeton in 2012 after graduating from the College of William & Mary with a B.A. in philosophy and psychology.

-Rachel Lisner: Research Assistant (2016), Currently Lab Manager at the Krosch Lab at Cornell University
+Rachel Lisner: Research Assistant (2016), Currently Lab Manager of Krosch Lab at Cornell University.

 Ceylan Özdem: Visiting graduate student (2016); Currently a graduate student at Vrije Universiteit Brussel